-Even if we love and care about another person, relationships don’t always work out and can end for a variety of reasons.
-In the midst of a crumbling relationship, it can be hard to recognize problems for what they are.
-Ending a marriage becomes even trickier, and the question of when, and even if to hire a divorce lawyer is one you may need to ask yourself.
+Even if we love and care about another person, relationships don’t always work out.
+They end for a variety of reasons.
+The question of when, and even if to hire a divorce lawyer is one you may need to ask yourself.

-This may not be a comprehensive list, but here are a few questions to ask yourself if you’re considering hiring a divorce lawyer.
+This may not be a comprehensive list, but ask yourself these questions before hiring a divorce lawyer.

-By the time you get to this stage, you’ve probably asked yourself things like why you’re staying married or if you can possibly salvage your relationship.
-These are important topics to be sure but are relatively unrelated to whether or not you should hire a divorce lawyer.
+By the time you get to this stage, you’ve probably asked things like why you’re staying married or if you can possibly salvage your relationship.
+These are important topics to be sure.
+However, they’re also relatively unrelated to whether or not you should hire a divorce lawyer.

-At this point, the decision to dissolve your marriage has likely been made, and the next step may be to figure out if you need representation in the coming split.
+At this point, you’ve likely made the decision to dissolve your marriage.
+It’s more a matter of when and how than if.
+The next step is to figure out if you need representation in the coming split.

 With the proliferation of do-it-yourself divorce websites, online tools, and similar resources, you don’t necessarily need an attorney to end your marriage.